 According to the DEA and the National Institute on Drug Abuse (NIDA), ecstasy’s primary mechanism of action is to increase the amount of serotonin in the brain.
 Alcohol is a central nervous system depressant that primarily works by increasing the level of the primary inhibitory neurotransmitter in the brain (gamma-aminobutyric acid) and decreasing the availability of a major excitatory neurotransmitter in the brain (N-methyl-d -aspartate).
 The use of both drugs increases levels of dopamine in the brain due to dopamine’s function in the experience of reinforcement.
 The euphoria that occurs as a result of these drugs is reinforcing, which leads to an increase in dopamine.

 Because ecstasy is a drug that is commonly used at parties, clubs, and social gatherings, it is very commonly used in conjunction with alcohol.
-Some of the signs that occur when individuals take ecstasy and alcohol together include:

 - Increased sociability and friendliness

 - Issues with motor functioning, such as problems with coordination, balance, walking, etc.

 - A loss of inhibitions that can lead to poor judgment or accidents

 - Accelerated heart rate

 - Muscle cramping

 - Significant muscle tension